wolkenwelten/wolkenwelten-rs/docs/commit_messages.md

 - Break: Breaking changes, requiring action from devs
 - Fix: This is for bugfixes
 - New: Added a new feature
-- Game: When something gameplay related changed
+- Change: When something (gameplay) related changed
 - Linux: Linux specific change/fix
 - Mac: Linux specific change/fix
 - Win: Windows specific change/fix